 In Georgia, the law requires everyone who owns and operates a motor vehicle to have at least a minimum amount of liability insurance coverage.

-As an Atlanta car accident attorney, I can tell you that this liability insurance coverage is required so that in the event you cause an accident which damages another person’s vehicle or property or injures the occupants of another vehicle you have insurance money available to pay toward property damage, medical bills, and other damages (expenses) you caused.
+As a Lawrenceville car accident attorney, I can tell you that this liability insurance coverage is required so that in the event you cause an accident which damages another person’s vehicle or property or injures the occupants of another vehicle you have insurance money available to pay toward property damage, medical bills, and other damages (expenses) you caused.

 Because the law only requires a minimum amount of liability insurance coverage for motor vehicles (currently just $25,000), unfortunately, often times the minimum insurance coverage amounts will not be sufficient to pay for all of an injured person’s damages including their medical bills, lost wages, and pain and suffering.